XD-DENG/Spark-ML-Intro/README.md

 # Spark Machine Learning Introduction

 In this repo, I try to introduce some basic machine learning usages of *PySpark*.
 The contents I'm going to cover would be quite simple.
 But I guess it would be helpful for some people since I would cover some questions I encountered myself from the perspective of a person who's used to more "normal" ML settings (like R language).

+For the basic PySpark operations (Tranformations and Actions), you may refer to my another GitHub repo, [Spark Practice](https://github.com/XD-DENG/Spark-practice).

 Some of the examples are from the official examples given by Spark.
 But I will give more details.